brendan-duncan/image/README.md

 The library can be used with both dart:io and dart:html, for command-line, Flutter, and web applications.

-### Performance Warning
-Because this library is written entirely in Dart and is a not native executed library, its performance will not be as fast as a native library.

 ### Supported Image Formats

 **Read/Write**